mc2-project/secure-xgboost/README.md

 Unfortunately, the extra security comes at the cost of performance.
 If such attacks fall outside the users’ threat model, they can disable this extra protection.

 ## Installation
+The following instructions will create an environment from scratch.
+Alternatively, you can use the provided [Docker image](https://hub.docker.com/repository/docker/mc2project/ubuntu-oe0.9) if you want to run everything in simulation mode locally.
+If you use Docker, you'll need to clone Secure XGBoost locally and mount it to the container's `/root/secure-xgboost/` directory [using the `-v` flag](https://stackoverflow.com/questions/23439126/how-to-mount-a-host-directory-in-a-docker-container) when starting the container.

 1. Install the Open Enclave SDK (0.9.0) and the Intel SGX DCAP driver by following [these instructions](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md).
 In Step 3 of the instructions, install Open Enclave version 0.9.0 by specifying the version:

     ```sh